jamesbachini/BlockPress/README.md

 Here’s how it works:

 The key concept here is that we can store code in a smart contract.
 Not Solidity but HTML, JavaScript and CSS.
 These are the languages of the web and we can build decentralised applications by storing this code remotely on EVM blockchains.
+The following testnets are currently supported are:

+Ethereum Sepolia, Worldchain, Flow, Polygon zkEVM, Mantle, Rootstock, Morth and Linea

+Contracts are deployed and verified in blockscout.

 Over time this could evolve into an open-source library of web developer plugins which can be combined to create websites, blogs and decentralized apps.